(1925-2015)

 One of five children of Italian immigrants, Berra played sports with his three older brothers while growing up.
 He dropped out of school to help his family in the eighth grade, but still found time to develop his athletic talents.
 In his teens, Berra got serious about baseball.
 It was during this time he earned his famous nickname, from a friend who said he resembled a Hindu yogi.

-READ More: How to Be a Lady
+READ More: How to Stop Being Afraid

 Berra was playing American Legion baseball when he and neighborhood friend Joe Garagiola caught the attention of St. Louis Cardinals general manager Branch Rickey.
 Offered a $250 signing bonus, half the amount given to his friend, Berra rejected the opportunity to play for his hometown big league team, and later signed with the New York Yankees.